 type: transient, user

-If you have a hex file that does not open in one of these editors (MakeCode or Micro:bit Python Editor), you can use this tool to flash it to your micro:bit with web USB.
+If you have a hex file that does not open in one of these editors (MakeCode or Micro:bit Python Editor), you can use the following link to the micro:bit WebUSB hex-flashing tool instead.

 1. To launch the Command Prompt app, click on the Search bar in Windows 10 and type "Command", or on Windows 11 click on the magnify glass icon and type "Terminal" in the search bar